 - Portland DUI and Gresham DUI cases (Multnomah County Circuit Court)

 - Hillsboro, Tigard, and Tualatin DUI cases (Washington County Circuit Court)

-- Troutdale DUI cases (Troutdale Municipal Court)
+- Troutdale DUI (Troutdale Municipal Court)

-- Beaverton DUI cases (Beaverton Municipal Court)
+- Beaverton DUI (Beaverton Municipal Court)

 - Where are Portland DUI cases heard?

 - What is a DMV hearing, and why do I need one?

 - Will I serve jail time for a DUI charge?